yy6linda/synthetic-ehr-benchmarking/README.md

 ---
 ### Utility

-The evaluation for all metrics above uses Jupyter Notebook files under './utility_evaluation/', in which the intermediate results are put inline.
+The evaluation for all utility metrics above uses Jupyter Notebook files under './utility_evaluation/', in which the intermediate results and figures that shown in the paper are put inline.

 ### Privacy